denis-migdal/RBrython/README.md

 - `npm run build-prod`: build the production version.
 - `./tools/rbc src/rbry/corelib/ --outDir src/rbry/corelib-aot` : convert the corelib files ahead of time for the standard runner.

-💡 You can run RBrython test suite in [http://rbrython.migdal.ovh/Editor?test=rbrython](http://rbrython.migdal.ovh/Editor?test=rbrython).
+💡 You can run RBrython test suite at [http://rbrython.migdal.ovh/Editor?test=rbrython](http://rbrython.migdal.ovh/Editor?test=rbrython).

 💡 You can launch the RBrython Website in VScode thanks to the live server extension.
 Else you can launch a simple HTTP server on `/dist/dev/`.